cleancode198/grape-art/README.md

 -   * Default AH is set with 0% fees | list on Grape and share marketplace fees with a custom auction house setup on grape.art
 -   * Board your collection have it featured on grape.art at https://grape.art/boarding

-GET LISTED IN THE MARKETPLACE:
--   Want to include your collection in the Markerplace?
-Reach out to the DAO building Grape Art at https://discord.gg/greatape #grape-art channel

 TRY IT OUT NOW:
 - https://grape.art